Rabobank: Libor scandal

 The major investment banks in London report daily the interest on short-term loans that they charge each other.
 This concerns short-term interest periods from 1 day to 1 year.
 When it emerged that some banks had deliberately stated this interest rate too high or too low since 1991, the Libor scandal was born.
 Because the Libor interest rate is also used in the United States to calculate the price of derivatives, American regulators also took action.
 Barclays and UBS were the first two participants, settling for $460 million and $1,500 million respectively.
 RBS was fined $612 million.

-On 29 October 2013 was published that the Rabobank had reached an agreement with De Nederlandsche Bank (DNB), the Dutch Justice Department (OM), the Financial Conduct Authority (FCA) in the United Kingdom, the Commodity Futures Trading Commission (CFTC) in the United States, the United States Department of Justice (DOJ) and the Japanese Financial Services Authority (JFSA).
+On 29 October 2013 it was published that the Rabobank had reached an agreement with De Nederlandsche Bank (DNB), the Dutch Justice Department (OM), the Financial Conduct Authority (FCA) in the United Kingdom, the Commodity Futures Trading Commission (CFTC) in the United States, the United States Department of Justice (DOJ) and the Japanese Financial Services Authority (JFSA).
 This is in connection with their investigations into Rabobank's submission procedures with regard to the London Interbank Offered Rate (Libor) and the Euro Interbank Offered Rate (Euribor) in the past.
 Rabobank agreed to pay settlement amounts to OM, FCA, CFTC and DOJ totalling approximately EUR 774 million.
 Of this, 70 million euros went to the Dutch Public Prosecution Service.
 In return, no criminal investigation followed.
 The Dutch Central Bank also took measures.
 CEO Piet Moerland resigned early.